AnnMarieW/dash-app-gallery/README.md

 ### App frame:  `app.py`

 The app.py file defines the "app frame".
-Here you can define the the parts of the app that remain constant across all pages, such as the header, footer, main naviation,  `dcc.Store` components etc.
+Here you can define the parts of the app that remain constant across all pages, such as the header, footer, main navigation,  `dcc.Store` components etc.

 ### App Gallery Home page